 The technique used is simple as slabs are used for the wall panels, these are rolled out to the desired thickness, textured and slowly dried until they are firm enough for me to draw on.
 The combination of texture and the precise quality of my designs work well together.

-After fettling the panels undergo a series of three firings in an electric kiln.
-The last two firings adds depth through the use of colour.
+After fettling, the work is fired three times in an electric kiln, the last two firings adding depth through the use of colour.

-3. Lustre - 745c - a wide range of coloured lustres are used.
+3. Lustre 745 c A wide range of coloured metallic lustres applied

-1975 - Faculty of Art and Design, Birmingham Polytechnic - awarded a Post Graduate Diploma in the History of Art and Design
+1974 - 1975 Birmingham Polytechnic (now Birmingham City University) School of Art History & Complimentory Studies, FAD awarded a Post Graduate Certificate in the History of Art and Design.

-1975 -78 - Pottery Lecturer, Faculty of Education, Birmingham Polytechnic
+1975 - 78 Lecturer (part time) Art Department.
+Faculty of Education, Birmingham Polytechnic

 From 1997 - 2001 I was part of a group called "Craftworks" initiated by Craftspace Touring.
 We were awarded Lottery funding for a series of mobile making workshops in the Birmingham and Worcester areas.
 More workshops resulted from an exhibition at Himley Hall "Twentieth Century Keepsakes" For the "Year of the Artist"we were funded to do a group residency at the Jaguar Car Factory Coventry resulted in an Assemblage made in perspex and metal based on observations and research made in the factory.